Sexual violence or misconduct protocol and procedures for university community member survivors who are not students

 2) Short-term accommodations may be made to address the immediate circumstances.

-b) The Associate Director will work with the relevant service units to make appropriate short-term accommodations to address the immediate circumstances.
-In doing so, the Associate Director will not reveal the reason for the accommodations unless the survivor has given consent in writing, by email or has already done so themselves.
+b) The Associate Director, HR will work with the relevant service units to make appropriate short-term accommodations to address the immediate circumstances.
+In doing so, the Associate Director, HR will not reveal the reason for the accommodations unless the survivor has given consent in writing, by email or has already done so themselves.

 3) Other accommodations may be made as appropriate at a later date.

 4) Accommodations may also be made for the respondent as appropriate.
-A respondent may contact the Associate Director at any time through the process for assistance.
+A respondent may contact the Associate Director, HR at any time through the process for assistance.

-1) The Director, Human Resources will convene a case management team upon receipt of a report.
+1) The Associate Vice-President, Human Resources will convene a case management team upon receipt of a report.
 The case management team will address how the report will be investigated, review the results of the investigation and determine the university’s response.

-a) Including the Director, Human Resources, the team is comprised of an Associate Director and the Director, Student Services.
+a) Including the Associate Vice-President, Human Resources, the team is comprised of an Associate Director, HR and the Director, Student Services.

 b) Each member of the case management team will be provided with a copy of the report which will be kept in a secure location.